-- When you wash your motorcycle, bring the rear seat down to its original position. - ► Water in the under seat compartment can damage moving parts rendering them inoperable. - Do not direct water near the headlight. - Do not use waxes containing compounds on matte painted surface: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
+- Do not use wax or polishing compounds on matte painted surface: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
 Dry with a soft clean cloth.

 Aluminum Components

 Aluminum will corrode from contact with dirt, mud, or road salt.
 Clean aluminum parts regularly and follow these guidelines to avoid scratches: